maybejaishkhan/devops-internship/docs/git/git.md

 # Check Full Config
 git config --list
 ```

 ## Start a Git repository

 There are 2 ways of starting a Git project:

 1. *Local-first* --> **`git init`** creates a new **empty Git repository** in your current directory.
 This turns an ordinary folder into a **Git version-controlled project** (with a `.git` folder).
 2. *Remote-first* --> `git clone <url>` copies an existing remote repository locally and configures the remote origin as well.

 > We can also "undo" a Git project by doing `rm -rf .git` (Linux).

+There is also the concept of a **mirror clone** done by `git clone <repo> --mirror`.
+This clones it as a workarea-less which has all branches/commits (exact mirror of our remote repo).
+We can then go `git clone <path-to-mirrored-repo>` to get a proper repo.

 ### Folder Anatomy of `.git`

 In a Git repository, run `tree -a .git`  (or use `ls -a .git` if no tree).
 You’ll see:

 ```shell
 .git/
 ├── HEAD                # Points to current branch (`refs/heads/main`)